ashdtgit/GetCleanAssign1/Readme.md

 1. The data is downloaded into a new created folder called data, and unzipped.
 2. The Test(X, Y, Subject), Training(X, Y, Subject), Features and Activity files are all read into seperate data frames.
+3. As there was a typo in the activity names, it is fixed in this step (BodyBody replaced with Body in a few instances)
-3. The Test and Training data sets are merged.
+4. The Test and Training data sets are merged.
-4. An extract is created with only the measurements on the mean and standard deviation for each measurement.
+5. An extract is created with only the measurements on the mean and standard deviation for each measurement.
-5. A new column is added to describe the activity.
+6. A new column is added to describe the activity.
-6. The variables are all labelled based on the labels from features file.
+7. The variables are all labelled based on the labels from features file.
-7. The Activity, Subject and Extract data is all merged.
+8. The Activity, Subject and Extract data is all merged.
-8. The data is grouped by Subject and Activity, then summarised to create averages, this is now the tidy data set.
+9. The data is grouped by Subject and Activity, then summarised to create averages, this is now the tidy data set.
-9. The tidy data set is written to a file called tidydata.txt.
+10. The tidy data set is written to a file called tidydata.txt.